turingschool/curriculum/tutorials/models/validations.markdown

 # Validations

 Data integrity is an underrated part of proper application architecture.
-Many of the bugs in production systems are trigger by missing or malformed user data.
-If a user can possibly screw it up (or screw with it), they will.
+Many of the bugs in production systems are triggered by missing or malformed user data.
+If a user can possibly screw it up or screw with it, they will.
 Validations in the model can help!

 ## On Syntax